 The school provides a program of professional training accredited by the Council on Social Work Education at the baccalaureate and master's degree levels, aimed at developing effective intervention in multiple systems and using professional social work values and ethics.
 It also offers a Ph.D. program, which prepares students to conduct research that contributes to the knowledge base of social work, to be leaders in setting policy and practice, and to teach in colleges and universities.
 In addition, the School of Social Work administers the programs listed below.

-The School of Social Work administers the Aging Studies Program, which offers a certificate for undergraduate and graduate students and a minor for undergraduates; see Aging Studies in the Catalog.
+The School of Social Work administers the Aging and Longevity Studies Program, which offers a certificate for undergraduate and graduate students and a minor for undergraduates; see Aging and Longevity Studies in the Catalog.

 Certificate in Critical Cultural Competence